RomanSavran/developers-app/src/pages/md-pages/25-10-2019-consume-data-products/index.md

 ## Introduction

 This guide is meant for developers who is familiar with Platform of Trust and its main concepts such as: `Identities`, `Auhtorization token` and `Data products`.
-You can read about these topics in our guides as well e.g. `Data product 101` guide.
+You can read about these topics in our guides as well e.g. [Data product 101](./guides/data-products) guide.

+Overall `consuming Data Products` means simply to request necessary data from 3rd party data providers e.g. sensors, building or IoT devices.

 ## Overview